Get Approved for up to $35,000 in 3 minutes

 In Alberta, the climate is a little bit different than that of BC.
 This is because it's located in the prairie region of Canada.
 Located within this prairie region is Medicine Hat.
 This town is actually considered to be one of the sunniest cities in Canada.
 This is because they get really hot summers with limited rainfall.
 They get a large number of days during the summer that range between 20 degrees celsius and 30 degrees celsius.

-In Medicine Hat, these long sunny days usually start around late May and end something during early September.
-That said, the great thing about this climate is that, while the days are hot, the nights are cool.
+In Medicine Hat, these long sunny days usually start around late May and end sometime in early September.
+That said, the great thing about this climate is that while the days are hot, the nights are cool.
 This helps to balance out the temperatures and make the heat more tolerable.
-In the winter though, while it's more mild than other parts of the country, the weather tends to be snowy and windy, as well as the occasional freezing temperatures.
+In the winter, though, while it's milder than other parts of the country, the weather tends to be snowy and windy, as well as the occasional freezing temperatures.
+As you go further north, though, we see what other countries think of as a typical Canadian winter.
+Early fall comes and goes very quickly.

 Saskatchewan